 On disability benefits received by wage earners a social insurance contribution of 3.5% is due to fund the pension insurance scheme.
 Again the payment of such contribution may not have as a consequence that the benefits fall below a certain threshold.
-The threshold for beneficiaries with dependent family is €3.00 per day and for beneficiaries without dependent family it is €44.00 per day (2009).
+The threshold for beneficiaries with dependent family are summarized in Table 44.
 Contributions are not due on benefits for primary disablement (first year).